aptos-labs/aptos-core/developer-docs-site/docs/nodes/measure/node-inspection-service.md

 monitor and inspect the health and performance of the node dynamically, at runtime.
 Node metrics and system information can be queried or exported via an inspection service that runs on each node.

+You can configure various aspects of the node inspection service.
+This document describes how to expose and see the metrics locally, on the respective node.
+You may also view these metrics remotely by making the port publicly accessible via firewall rules.
+Generally, validator nodes don't expose these metrics for security, yet fullnodes do so the [health checker](node-health-checker.md) can verify them.

+If you do make the port publicly accessible, we recommend disabling that access when not in use.

 ## Examining node metrics

 If you'd like to examine the metrics of your node (validator or fullnode), start running a